tiao051/BigData-WeatherForecast/README.md

 1. **Local Filesystem (Default - Recommended)**
    - Set `USE_HDFS=false` in `.env`
-   - Models loaded from `/app/models/` in container
+   - Models loaded from `/app/models/` in container (copied during Docker build)
-   - Avoids checksum errors from corrupted HDFS files
    - Faster startup and more reliable

 2. **HDFS Storage (For Demonstration)**